Beverley Bar: Layout

-The two storey structure is made of brick with buttresses on the North face either side of the archway.
+The two-storey structure is made of brick with buttresses on the North face either side of the archway.
 Above the centre point of the arch is a carved stone cartouche of a coat of arms.
 Either side of the carving are two recessed windows that have been filled in with brick.
 Above these is a recessed window.
-Before reaching the crenelated parapet, there is a course of brickwork marking the level.
+Before reaching the crenellated parapet, there is a course of brickwork marking the level.

 On the South face above the centre point of the arch is some protruding brickwork of three shields hanging from a line.
-These are located in between two recessed windows that have been bricked up and a third smaller bricked up window above.
+These are located in between two recessed windows that have been bricked up, and a third smaller bricked-up window above.
 These are enclosed by a line of brickwork resembling gables.
 Above these are two modern rectangular windows.
-Before reaching the crenelated parapet, there is a course of brickwork marking the level.
+Before reaching the crenellated parapet, there is a course of brickwork marking the level.
 Inside the archway, the rib vaulting matches the dimensions of the arches and is built in two bays.
 There is a portcullis groove.